Bone Spur Surgery

 - Foraminotomy – This procedure is designed to reduce pressure on nerves that are being compressed by the intervertebral foramen, the area in the vertebra where a nerve root leaves the spinal cord.
 Bone spurs can be a possible cause of this pressure, and foraminotomy can enlarge the passage through which the nerve exits the spinal canal.

 Traditionally, bone spur surgery options have been invasive, open back procedures that have often left patients with potentially lengthy, painful recovery processes and higher infection rates.
 Now, however, patients can turn to Laser Spine Institute for innovative, minimally invasive procedures, including bone spur surgery treatments such as foraminotomy and laminotomy.
 Our minimally invasive procedures often provide relief from neck or back pain, without an extended recuperation period or risk of infection.
 Our outpatient procedures result in minimal scar tissue formation and have very high success rates.
-For a complimentary MRI or CT scan review, or to learn more about our state-of-the-art bone spur surgery procedures, surgery centers and streamlined patient experience, contact us today.
+To learn more about our state-of-the-art bone spur surgery procedures, surgery centers and streamlined patient experience, contact us today.